 Case study // Deans Knight Capital Management

-Wealth tips and the f-bomb
+Find wealth tips and the f-bomb in this anniversary book

 Most investment books are BS in a ball gown.
 Thanks for helping us do something radical – an investment book that actually helps people.
 I can’t think of a better way to have marked our 20th anniversary.